USCDataScience/counterfeit-crawling/README.md

 Part 1: Configuration
 -------------------------------------------
-Added rotating agent ID, made changes to Nutch configuration for politeness and whitelist, as well as URL filtering.
+Added rotating agent ID, made changes to Nutch configuration for politeness and whitelist, as well as URL filtering from only host seeded sites.

+Set URL filters to accept image MIME extensions.

 Part 2: Nutchpy